Enhancement of Novel View Synthesis Using Omnidirectional Image Completion: Proposed Method

 \subsection{Selection of completion positions}

-Because the image completion is processed in the 360-degree field of view from a single point of view, the consistency between images observed from different positions cannot be guaranteed.
-Therefore, a sparse set of input images for training the NeRF is adaptively selected from the completed images.
-It is not easy to determine which combination of the completed images is 3D consistent.
-We can determine 3D consistency as a result of training NeRF, but it takes a long time to train NeRF once, and it is practically difficult to try all combinations.
-Therefore, we propose a method that simultaneously trains NeRF and selects completed images for training.
+Because image completion is processed in the 360-degree field of view from a single point of view, the consistency within an image is achieved, however the consistency between images observed from different positions cannot be guaranteed.
+Therefore, a set of images for training the NeRF is adaptively selected from the completed images.
+It is not easy to determine the combination of the completed images that is 3D consistent.
+We can determine 3D consistency as a result of training NeRF; however, it takes long to train NeRF once, and it is practically difficult to try all combinations.
+Therefore, we propose a method for selecting a subset of completed images that cover the target scene; thus, the overlap of the completed regions is smaller in the preliminary stages of training NeRF.